plenoptic-org/plenoptic_presentations/2023-10-02_Winawer-lab-mtg/slides.md

 ![](assets/plen-1.0.1-intro-1.svg)

 #note: so I'm going to talk about plenoptic, which is a python library that performs "model-based synthesis of perceptual stimuli" to help better understand those computational models.
-I'm going to briefly describe what that means. key word is "synthesis"...
+I'm going to briefly describe what that means. key word is "synthesis"

+but before I go on, summarizing the contents of plenoptic is like summarizing the work of at least 5 grad students and 2 postdocs from Eero's lab.
+I'm focusing on the high level idea of what do these methods *do* and how can they be used, but it's a lot of material and this is my first attempt at doing this so ... thanks for being guinea pigs! and please interrupt me with questions if something isn't clear.
+I'm hoping on giving variants of this talk over and over to different vision scientists, so any feedback on how to improve it are much appreciated. and it's why I'm starting here.

 ---

 ![](assets/plen-1.0.1-intro-2.svg)

-#note: ... which we've represented with this little abstract logo.
+#note: we've represented synthesis with this little abstract logo.
 This represents the relationship between computational models, their inputs, outputs, and parameters.

 ---